ManiacalLabs/BiblioPixel/doc/developer/using-git.rst

 * ``rec`` is https://github.com/rec 's fork, the other principle developer.
   Having this remote is useful when troubleshooting issues with @rec.

-3. Working in a new branch
+3. Each change should be made in a new branch
 =============================

 Every change you want to make needs to be made in a new git _branch_ in your